Sunday World

-The Sunday World is an Irish newspaper published by Independent News & Media.
+The Sunday World is an Irish newspaper published by Mediahuis Ireland, a subsidiary of Mediahuis.
 It is the second largest selling "popular" newspaper in the Republic of Ireland, and is also sold in Northern Ireland where a modified edition with more stories relevant to that region is produced.
 It was first published on 25 March 1973.
 Until 25 December 1988 all editions were printed in Dublin but since 1 January 1989 a Northern Ireland edition has been published and an English edition has been printed in London since March 1992.

 Origins

 The Sunday World was Ireland's first tabloid newspaper.
 Hugh McLaughlin and Gerry McGuinness launched it on 25 March 1973.
 It broke new ground in layout, content, agenda, columnists and use of sexual imagery.

 In 1976 and 1982 it was the only newspaper in the country published on Saint Stephen's Day.

 The title also publishes a separate Northern Ireland newspaper edition.

 It is owned by Independent News & Media, a subsidiary of Mediahuis.